 In May 1887, the Grand Central Mining Company formed.
 Their goal was repairing and reopening the Grand Central Mine.

-A Mother Nature set-back happened on May 3, 1887.
+A Mother Nature set-back happened May 3, 1887.
 Centered in Sonora, Mexico, an earthquake majorly affected Tombstone and surrounding areas.
 The shaking lasted about 30 seconds.
 Tombstone repaired quickly.
 Things looked up for the town.
 Business vacancies were few, and housing was full.

 Silver's price rendered the town just enough for support.
 But most businesses had gone.
 With this economic situation, only two newspapers now survived: The Epitaph and the Prospector.